-It was two days before Christmas last year and one of our friends was down with Covid.
+It was two days before Christmas in 2020, and one of our friends was down with Covid.
 She is a schoolteacher, her husband and her have a little girl, and of course she had to remain isolated from both of them.
 It was a real bummer, but it was just one of those new realities we were all going through and there wasn’t anything you could do about it.

 Or maybe there was.

 I talked to her husband to get an update on her and how they were making it.
 I asked if there was anything we could do and he threw out, “Not unless you know where I could get some little Debbie Christmas Cakes.
 She really likes those, and I can’t find them anywhere.”

 Even though Little Debbie and her band of tempting treats haven’t been on my radar in years, I thought I would give it a try.
 I asked him where he had looked and he mentioned the usual suspects.
 Then I thought of a place he hadn’t mentioned.
 If you could find them anywhere, they would be here.

 I stopped at this store, went in, and found where the Little Debbie items were on display.
 And it just so happened that there were two distributors re-stocking the shelves.
 I told them what I was looking for and they laughed and said something to the effect of, “Yeah, you and everyone else.”
 I figured I had nothing to lose, so I told them the story of the Covid-stricken, school teaching, young mother and one of them looked at me and said, “C’mon, let’s go out and see if we have anything in the truck.”

 As we walked toward the truck, he told me he didn’t know if there would be anything in there or not.
 They were such a hot item that they got rid of them as soon as they got them.
 I told him I understood and thanked him for taking time out to check it out.
 I appreciated how busy they were this time of year and the favor he was doing me.